-Southside Behavioral Health’s Service Coordinators work to arrange various services for children up to age 3, depending on the child’s individual needs.
-Service Coordinators can connect children to primary caregivers for Occupational Therapy, Physical Therapy, Speech Therapy, and Developmental Services.
+Southside Behavioral Health’s Early Intervention Service Coordinators work to arrange various services for children up to age 3, depending on the child’s individual needs.
+Service Coordinators can connect children to Enhanced Service Providers for Occupational Therapy, Physical Therapy, Speech Therapy, and Developmental Services.

 Every child’s development is unique.
 The questions and statements below are broad indicators of developmental progress and are not intended to suggest a particular medical condition or diagnosis.
-Contact your child’s primary care provider for information about specific concerns.
+Contact your child’s enhanced service provider for information about specific concerns.